-Sometimes there’s nothing more frustrating than dealing with a disconnect between the technologies your company uses…Every.
+There’s nothing more frustrating than dealing with a disconnect between the technologies your company uses…Every.
 Single.
 Day.
-We know it.

 That’s why our team is always listening for great new ways we can bridge gaps between Stax Bill and our clients’ other favorite software platforms.
 Because seamless integrations provide businesses with the operational flexibility they need to keep on growing.

-Our latest updates focus on our NetSuite recurring billing integration with cloud-based accounting and ERP software giant.
+Our winter 2020 updates focus on our NetSuite recurring billing integration with cloud-based accounting and ERP software giant.

-So many of our clients manage their ledgers, assets, liabilities, revenues, expenses, and more for their entire companies through this platform.
+So many of our clients manage their ledgers, assets, liabilities, revenues, expenses, and more for their entire companies through this platform—the ERP giant has over 33,000 users worldwide.
 And by logically integrating it with Stax Bill, we’ve enabled them to also leverage the powerful subscription management and revenue recognition capabilities of our recurring billing engine.

 Our initial NetSuite integration was launched in March 2019, and now we’ve taken the synthesis a leap forward, allowing for greater automation, improved insight, and of course, even happier finance teams!